Check the list of best Coworking spaces of India

 Some Big Player

-The revenue model of these startups is pretty simple, either earning through subscription fees or by charging according to number of hours or desks used.
+The revenue model of these startups is pretty simple.
+They either earn through subscription fees or by charging according to the time.
 The rates depend on amenities being provided and location of this office.
 Typically in such place entrepreneurs or freelancers get an opportunity to interact with other independent professionals like writers, app developers etc..

 This industry has caught eye of many investors.
 Many foreign giants like Wework are also expanding their footprint in our country, reason, youth taking up entrepreneurship as their career option.
 Pacing their growth into tier-2 and tier-3 cities will be utmost important, because cities like Ahmedabad, Pune, Vijayawada etc. are slowly turning themselves into startup hubs.